Salt is an essential element of our life and our lifestyle too.

 With over 14,000 uses, salt has many lesser known uses.
 Discover the unknown and unusual facts about salt.

 Only about 5% of the world's annual salt production is used as seasoning.
-The rest finds use in chemical plants, where it plays a role in key industry raw materials — sulphur, limestone, coal and petroleum.
+The rest finds use in chemical plants, where it plays a role in key industry raw materials.

 Nuclear waste, which can remain toxic for up to 2,40,000 years, is stored in disused salt mines because of salt's ability to seal cracks.